 We have 20 amazing members in our class, our teacher is Mrs Bennett and our teaching assistant is Mrs Lamb.

 Year 2 is a great year where we learn to be more independent in our learning.

-Our DREAM Curriculum Topic coverage for this Spring 2 half term is 'Digging Around' and our science focus is ‘Animals, including Humans and staying healthy.’
-Our school value this half term is ‘Forgiveness’
+Our DREAM Curriculum Topic coverage for this Summer 1 half term is 'Exciting Ecosystems' and our science focus is ‘Its a Farmers Life for Me.’
+Our school value this half term is ‘Trust’

 We hope our year will be full of fun, excitement and learning.

 Our Year 2 ‘bubble’ starts at 9.00am with a morning break at 10.30am, lunch time at 12.15pm and afternoon break at 2.20pm.
 We have daily English and Mathematics sessions, including guided reading, phonics and handwriting.
 We implement The DREAM curriculum throughout our day, as well as Computing, PE and music with specialist coaches and teachers.
 Our jam packed day ends at 3.15pm.